lexiismadd/ollama-vulkan-arc/docs/portainer.md

    - Select: **Just the push event**
    - Click **Add webhook**

-Now when you push to GitHub, Portainer will auto-update!
+Now when a new version is pushed to GitHub, Portainer will auto-update!

 ## Troubleshooting in Portainer